ryogrid/SamehadaDB/README.md

 - [x] Predicates on Seq Scan
 - [x] Multiple Item on Predicate: AND, OR
   - current limitation
-    - can not use on operations to table which includes column having index
+    - can not use on query which has predicate about columns which has index
     - can not use on predicate for join operation
 - [x] Predicates: <, >, <=, >=
 - [ ] Null